Integrating Research Data into Official Statistics

 The United Nations National Quality Assurance Framework (UN NQAF) identifies quality dimensions applicable to official statistics including relevance, accuracy, reliability, timeliness, punctuality, accessibility, clarity, coherence, and comparability[29].
 When evaluating research data for ocean accounting, particular attention should be given to:

-Relevance -- The degree to which data meet the needs of users.
+Relevance—The degree to which data meet the needs of users.
 For ocean accounting, relevance assessment should consider whether the research data address the specific ecosystem components, condition characteristics, or service flows required by the account structure.
-The UN NQAF notes that "relevance is concerned with whether the available statistics meet the needs of users" and that "assessing relevance is a subjective matter dependent upon the varying needs of users"[29].
+The UN NQAF notes that "relevance is concerned with whether the available statistics meet the needs of users" and that "assessing relevance is a subjective matter dependent upon the varying needs of users"[30].
 For research data, relevance questions include: Does the spatial coverage align with the accounting area?
 Does the temporal resolution match the accounting period?
 Are the measured variables directly usable or do they require transformation?

-Accuracy and reliability -- The degree to which data correctly measure the phenomena they are designed to measure.
-For research data, this assessment should consider sampling design adequacy, measurement methodology validation, error propagation in derived products, and replication of results[30].
-The SEEA Technical Guidance on Biophysical Modelling provides detailed guidance on accuracy assessment for modelled data, including approaches for validating look-up tables, process-based models, and machine learning outputs[31].
+Accuracy and reliability—The degree to which data correctly measure the phenomena they are designed to measure.
+For research data, this assessment should consider sampling design adequacy, measurement methodology validation, error propagation in derived products, and replication of results[31].
+The SEEA Technical Guidance on Biophysical Modelling provides detailed guidance on accuracy assessment for modelled data, including approaches for validating look-up tables, process-based models, and machine learning outputs[32].

-Coherence -- The degree to which data can be reliably combined with other data from different sources.
+Coherence—The degree to which data can be reliably combined with other data from different sources.
 Research data often use classifications, definitions, and spatial boundaries that differ from statistical standards.
-Achieving coherence requires mapping research classifications to standard statistical classifications (such as the IUCN Global Ecosystem Typology for ecosystem types) and reconciling spatial units[32].
+Achieving coherence requires mapping research classifications to standard statistical classifications (such as the IUCN Global Ecosystem Typology for ecosystem types) and reconciling spatial units[33].
 See TG-4.6 Data Harmonisation for detailed guidance on harmonisation approaches.

-Comparability -- The degree to which data are comparable over time and across space.
+Comparability—The degree to which data are comparable over time and across space.
 Scientific monitoring programmes may change methodologies as measurement technology improves, creating breaks in time series.
-Documentation of methodological changes and development of bridging factors may be required to maintain temporal comparability[33].
+Documentation of methodological changes and development of bridging factors may be required to maintain temporal comparability[34].

 3.3.2 Reproducibility, replicability, and scientific rigour